Your Guide to the 5-Month Sleep Regression

 Yawning, rubbing eyes or ears, looking away and general fussiness are usually good indicators.

-If they wake up during the night, wait a moment before checking on them.
+If they wake up during the night, pause before checking on them

 They may fall back to sleep themselves.